akka/akka-samples/akka-sample-persistence-dc-scala/README.md

 ## How to run

+You will need to have the `protobuf` compiler installed to convert `proto` definitions to object code.

 1. In terminal 1: `sbt "runMain sample.persistence.multidc.ThumbsUpApp cassandra"`

 1. In terminal 2: `sbt "runMain sample.persistence.multidc.ThumbsUpApp 2551 eu-west"`